coding-to-music/coding-to-music.github.io/docs/source/guides/technical-docs-seo-guide.rst

 It tells search engines which pages to crawl or not to crawl and can allow you to control how a search engine crawls your site.
-For example, you may want to request that search engines :ref:`ignore unsupported versions of your documentation <faq:How can I avoid search results having a deprecated version of my docs?>` while keeping those docs online in case people need them.
+For example, you may want to request that search engines :ref:`ignore unsupported versions of your documentation </guides/faq:How can I avoid search results having a deprecated version of my docs?>` while keeping those docs online in case people need them.

 By default, Read the Docs serves a ``robots.txt`` for you.